Purdue-CS193/homework-0-parkcwoo04/index.md

-# Chanwoo Park's First CS193 Homework
+# Chanwoo Park's first CS homework

 ## The reason why I like CS

 - Making code is fun
 - Satisfying when my code works